Torsors in super-symmetry: Preliminaries

 Let $H$ be a Hopf super-algebra.
 Then $\overline{H}$ is seen to be an ordinary Hopf algebra.
 Let $H^+$ be the augmentation super-ideal of $H$, or namely, the kernel $\mathrm{Ker}(\varepsilon :H \to k)$ of the co-unit of $H$.
 Let

 denote the odd component of the super-vector space $H^+/(H^+)^2$.
+The exterior algebra $\wedge(W)=\bigoplus_{n\ge 0}\wedge^n(W)$ on $W$ is regarded as a super-algebra whose even (resp., odd) component is the direct sum of those $\wedge^n(W)$ with $n$ even (resp., odd).
 Since $H$ is naturally an algebra in $\M^{H}$, it turns to be an algebra in $\M^{\overline{H}}$ along the quotient map $H \to \overline{H}$.
 The tensor-product decomposition theorem \cite[Theorem 4.5]{M} tells us that that there is a co-unit-preserving isomorphism

-of algebras in $\M^{\overline{H}}$, where the co-unit of the right-hand side is the co-unit of $\overline{H}$ tensored with the natural projection $\wedge(W) \to k$ of the exterior algebra on $W$.
-As an exception from what we said above about the side, we will mainly use the opposite-sided version of \eqref{ETPD}
+of algebras in $\M^{\overline{H}}$, where the co-unit of the right-hand side is the co-unit of $\overline{H}$ tensored with the natural projection $\wedge(W) \to \wedge^0(W)=k$.
+As an exception from what we said above about the side, we will mainly use the opposite-sided version